Prag8855/aab/content/guides/german-health-insurance.md

 ### What public insurance covers

 Public health insurance covers **all necessary healthcare**.
-Important treatments and medical prescriptions are always covered.
-There is a small [deductible](/glossary/Selbstbeteiligung) for some prescriptions: 5€ to 10€ per prescription.[^70] There is no other deductible.
-There is no coverage limit.
+All important treatments and medical prescriptions are covered.
+There is no limit on the cost of treatments.

+Public health insurance covers "economic, sufficient, necessary and appropriate" healthcare.
+This means that it usually pays for the cheapest treatment that works.
+It also means that optional, aesthetic treatments are not covered.
+For example, it does not cover tooth whitening.

+Public health insurance also covers your children and your unemployed spouse [for free](#free-health-insurance).
+This is called *[[Familienversicherung]]*.

 When you go to the doctor, you show your [insurance card](/glossary/Gesundheitskarte), and they charge your *[[Krankenkasse]]* directly.
 If a treatment is not covered, you know before you start.
 There are no surprise costs.

+Public health insurance is almost completely free to use.
+There is sometimes a small [deductible](/glossary/Selbstbeteiligung): 5€ to 10€ per treatment or prescription.[^70]

-Public health insurance covers essential dental care like wisdom teeth removal.
+Essential dental care like wisdom teeth removal is covered.
 You also get 2 free dental check-ups every year.
 It does not cover tooth cleanings.
 You can get [dental insurance](/glossary/Zahnzusatzversicherung) to get better coverage.

 Glasses and contact lenses [are rarely covered](/guides/eyeglasses).
 You must pay for them yourself.

-Public health insurance also covers your children and your unemployed spouse for free.
-This is called *[[Familienversicherung]]*.

 ### Benefits of public health insurance